BuelentUendes/CP_4_graphs/README.md

 pip3 install -r requirements.txt
 ~~~

-4. Now you can check if the installation has worked by running:
+**Usage**
+4. You can train several different models using the script:

 ~~~
 python3 train_models.py